-Using field-tested learning strategies and the power of interactive Web 2.0 technologies, the Beyond Words 2.0 project promoted inquiry-based, wise practice approaches for improving student outcomes through primary sources.
-Social studies teachers from partnership schools with The University of Alabama were introduced to Teaching with Primary Sources Level I objectives and resources.
+Using field-tested learning strategies and the power of interactive Web 2.0 technologies, the Beyond Words 2.0 project by the University of Alabama (UA) promoted inquiry-based, wise practice approaches for improving student outcomes through primary sources.
+Social studies teachers from partnership schools with the UA were introduced to Teaching with Primary Sources Level I objectives and resources.
 Participating teachers informed their colleagues on the use of primary sources from the Library of Congress.
 This project piloted procedures for offering asynchronous, online professional development centered on primary source instruction and support for teachers.

 Contact: Dr. Cory Callahan

 Teacher candidates from Auburn University and their cooperating teachers received extensive professional development on Level I Teaching with Primary sources program objectives.
 In-service teachers mentored and supported the pre-service teachers to work in their classrooms and integrate primary sources into their instruction.